Spring Budget 2023: what's new, what's changing and how will your business be affected?

 A Term Sheet is a non-legally binding agreement that summarises the key deal terms of the funding round.
 It’s one of the most important negotiation tools between founders and investors.

-This article explains the core deal terms you’ll see in a Term Sheet, and some general dos and don’ts to consider when building a Term Sheet for your investment round.
+In this post, we explain the core deal terms you’ll see in a Term Sheet, and some general dos and don’ts to consider when building a Term Sheet for your investment round.

-The Term Sheet serves as a summary of the more detailed investment agreements you’ll find in the Shareholders Agreement and Articles of Association.
-And while it’s not legally binding, all investors will typically agree and sign the Term Sheet first.
+While it’s not a legally binding contract, all investors will typically agree and sign the Term Sheet first.
 That means the bulk of the negotiations take place before the legally binding documents are created.

 The deal terms defined here can shift power in favour of either the investor or founder, so it’s important to strike the right balance at this stage of the negotiation.
 You’ll want to safeguard everyone’s interests but do so in a way that helps your round close quickly and efficiently.
 We’ve seen rounds stay open for months, with founders and investors haggling over some totally trivial deal term – that’s not the way to scale your business.

 There’s a huge range of different directions deal terms can take.
-At SeedLegals, we’ve seen hundreds negotiated and can tell you which terms and conditions are most common and what to be wary of.
+At SeedLegals, we’ve seen thousands negotiated and can tell you which terms and conditions are most common and what to be wary of.

 ✔ Build customised terms in a few clicks

-✔ Compliant and ready to send
+✔ Create an expertly drafted document that’s ready to send

 The company valuation is simply how much equity you’re giving away in exchange for the investment amount.
 The valuation of an early-stage company is more of an art than a science, especially when the company is pre-traction or pre-revenue and there aren’t any hard numbers to take into account.